-ACS is expected to be used primarily for deep, wide field survey imaging.
-The important issues for observers to consider will be the "packaging" of their observations, i.e. how observations are CR-SPLIT to mitigate the impact of cosmic rays, whether sub-stepping or "dithering" of images is required, and how, if necessary, to construct a mosaic pattern to map the target.
-Keeping in mind the ~500 sec time required between successive exposures, observers should plan a dither strategy to maximize the efficiency of their observations.
-(Refer to the ACS Instrument Science Report 01-07, ACS Dither and Mosaic Pointing Patterns, and to the HST Dither Handbook for a detailed discussion.)
+An important issue for observers to consider is the "packaging" of their observations, i.e. how observations are CR-SPLIT to mitigate the impact of cosmic rays, whether sub-stepping or "dithering" of images is required, and how, if necessary, to construct a mosaic pattern to map the target.
+For an online library of pointing patterns, refer to the ACS dither webpage: